free-and-open-technologies/free-and-open-technologies.github.io/index.md

 ## History

+* November 5, 2019: Added slides for lecture no. 5.
 * October 29, 2019: Added slides for lecture no. 4.
 * October 22, 2019: Added slides.
 * October 14, 2019: Added dates for group meetings and presentations.